eed3si9n/herding-cats/docs/02/a.md

 Frankly, these steps are mostly copy-paste boilerplate except for the first one.
 Enter Michael Pilquist ([@mpilquist][@mpilquist])'s [simulacrum][simulacrum].
-simulacrum magically generates most of steps 2-4 just by putting `@typeclass` annotation.
+Simulacrum magically generates most of steps 2-4 just by putting `@typeclass` annotation.
 By chance, Stew O'Connor ([@stewoconnor][@stewoconnor]/[@stew][@stew])'s [#294][294] got merged, which refactors Cats to use it.